 Just like any other types of massage, chair massage techniques will vary from therapist to therapist.
-The use of deep pressure tends to be less common in chair massage because it is a little tougher to execute for the therapist since they cannot as easily leverage his or her body weight to press downward like they might during a table massage.
+The use of deep pressure or trigger point therapy tends to be less common in chair massage because it is a little tougher to execute for the therapist since they cannot as easily leverage his or her body weight to press downward like they might during a table massage.
 However, it is still possible for some therapists, so you should still discuss your pressure preferences with the therapist before a chair massage.

 Assuming that you have your pressure preferences dialed in with your therapist, there are a few common techniques you can expect may be used during a chair massage.

 A bilateral petrissage of the trapezius muscles (the ones that fill the space between the sides of your neck and tops of your shoulders) is perhaps the most common.
 If your massage therapist leaves out this wonderful kneading technique for both sides of the neck and shoulders, try another therapist before you write off chair massage!
 It’s a real crowd-pleaser.

 This technique sounds exactly like what it is.
 A compression used in a chair massage tends to be used as a beginning, transitional, or ending stroke by the therapist and feels most often like a comforting broad squeezing pressure.
 When the therapist massages you with clothes on, they could not use any oil to lubricate and slide over your body.
 Thus, compression becomes the therapist’s best friend for delivering comfortable and seemingly continuous flow to a treatment.

 Also known as percussion, this technique can be delivered fast or slow, with open or closed hands.
 It tends invigorates rather than to relax.
 While it can be used at any time during a chair massage, you see this technique used most often to end a treatment.
 A relaxing drumming or chopping up and down the back can help the therapist to avoid rousing you if you have nodded off.